rohan-ramani/aissemble/DRAFT_RELEASE_NOTES.md

 # Major Additions

 ## Helmfile Integration
-Currently, aiSSEMBLE provides automation for the path to production tool Tilt and ArgoCD.
-Having the local and higher environment deployment methods not aligned can cause hard-to-diagnose bugs and slow development.
-In an effort to have one tool to deploy to all environments, going forward aiSSEMBLE will support [Helmfile](https://helmfile. readthedocs.io/en/latest/) instead of Tilt and ArgoCD.
+Given that the local and higher environment deployment methods not aligned can cause hard-to-diagnose bugs and slow development, in an effort to have one tool to deploy to all environments, going forward aiSSEMBLE will support [Helmfile](https://helmfile.readthedocs.io/en/latest/) instead of Tilt and ArgoCD.
 New project will be generated with Helmfile and existing projects are encouraged to use it but are not required to.
+Follow **Finalizing the Upgrade** section for migration instructions.

 ## Reduced Spark Pipeline Size
 We have pulled the Spark, Hadoop and Hive dependencies out of the shaded pipeline jar since they are already provided by Spark.
 This change can reduce the spark worker Docker image size and help resolve future CVEs faster.